-The PRC Government has imposed limitations on what a commercial bank may invest in.
+The government of the PRC (the "PRC Government") has imposed limitations on what a commercial bank may invest in.
 These permitted investments by issuers mainly include debt securities of:

 - the government;

 - public sector and quasi-government;

 - policy banks;

 - financial institutions; and

 - corporates.